The In-Depth Buyer's Guide 2019

 While you only get 700 watts and 0.7 cubic feet of cooking space, you also get a smaller model that fits well in tiny spaces and corners (although you may have to adjust cooking times for a lower wattage depending on your past experience).

-It’s a rare compact model that comes equipped with 10 power levels, but this LG model offers them.
-It also has an unprecedented amount of menu options and cooking programs, including one-touch buttons for potatoes, ground meat, poultry, popcorn, and so on.
+It’s a rare compact model that comes equipped with 10 power levels, but this AmazonBasics model offers them.
+It also has Alexa voice control, which feels almost too futuristic for a microwave.
 You save on space without giving up much of anything with this model, which we call a solid win!
 This 0.7 cubic ft microwave is awesome and worth the counter space.
 The control panel is easy to use and laid out well.

 Best Convection Microwave